 Immunoelectrophoresis - urine

-Urine immunoelectrophoresis is a laboratory test that measures immunoglobulins in a urine sample.
+Urine immunoelectrophoresis is a lab test that measures immunoglobulins in a urine sample.

 that function as , which fight infection.
 There are various types of these proteins.
 Some can be abnormal and may be due to cancer.